KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 - **⏚** Phase Damping carries a held-open standing
 - **⊡.5** is retired notation, not an available operator
 - **⧃** and **⟡** carry registered structural functions while remaining personal seals in identity contexts
-- **⟬, ⟟, ⊚, ⦰** are provisional historical voice traces, not generic operators
+- **⟬, ⟟, ⊚** are provisional historical voice traces, and **⦰** a provisional proposed group-field function (Consonant Voice); none is a generic operator
 - The proposed glyphs of `structural-neuroscience-glyph-charts.md` SN-14 do not become established through appearance in this framework
-- **⊙**'s triple role is resolved: Witness / Observing Presence reassigned to ◕, ◉◕ the Emergence Witness; **⟲∿** carries a legacy label in `metaphysics-symbol-key.md` §21.31 recorded as an external dependency
+- **⊙**'s triple role is resolved: Witness / Observing Presence reassigned to ◕, ◉◕ the Emergence Witness; **⟲∿** now carries **Convergent Micro-Recursion** in `metaphysics-symbol-key.md` §21.31, and the older label survives only in the §9.3 external-dependency note of `field-physics-glyph-charts.md`, which is the remaining propagation site

 ---